aqaPayam/NakhBot/README.md

 FeatureUnlock is used for Liked By unlock and Chat unlock.
 Nakh is a paid action, not a persistent feature unlock.

-MVP costs:
+MVP credit costs:

 - Send Nakh: 2 credits
 - Unlock one match chat: 4 credits
 - Unlock one liked-by profile: 4 credits

+Direct Telegram Stars prices:

+- Direct Stars price for Send Nakh is configurable.
+- Direct Stars price for unlocking one match chat is configurable.
+- Direct Stars price for unlocking one Liked By profile is configurable.
+- Direct Stars prices do not have to equal credit costs.

 Credit packages:

-- User can buy credit packages.
+- User can buy credit packages using Telegram Stars.
+- Credit packages add internal app credits to the user credit balance.
-- Credit packages may include discounts.
+- Credit packages may include discounts compared with paying Stars directly for each action.
-- Exact package sizes and discount rules are not finalized in MVP specification.
+- Exact package sizes, Stars prices, and discount rules are not finalized in MVP specification.

 When user attempts a paid action, bot shows a contextual purchase/unlock screen.